Cforcharming/mAGG/README.md

 from which the attack graphs are created.
 For additional details on how to use the config file, please refer to the comments in the config.yml file.

-## Acknowledgments
+## License and Acknowledgments

+Copyright 2022 张瀚文

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.

-This project uses the tools cloned from [tum-i4/attack-graph-generator](https://github.com/tum-i4/attack-graph-generator) by ibrahim *et al.* for [CVE](https://cve.org) and [NVD](https://nvd.nist.gov) data reading and parsings, sharing same config file settings.
+This project uses the tools cloned from [tum-i4/attack-graph-generator](https://github.com/tum-i4/attack-graph-generator) by ibrahim *et al.* for [CVE](https://cve.org) and [NVD](https://nvd.nist.gov) data reading and parsings, sharing same config file settings, For details, [Clair](https://github.com/quay/clair) version 2.1.8, and [claircrl](https://github.com/jgsqware/clairctl) are used for vulnerability exploiting.

 As the names of some python files and functions still remain the same, their implementations, algorithms and return variables are  based on our proposed methods